MetOffice/cmip6-dreq-interface/djq/doc/Python-interface.md

 2. the name of the MIP;
 3. a set of experiment Ids.

-These will have been checked: the experiment Ids will name real experiments and those experiments will belong to the MIP.
+These will have been checked: the experiment IDs will name real experiments and those experiments will belong to the MIP.

-Its return value should be a set of experiment Ids.
+Its return value should be a set of `CMORvar` IDs.

-You can also call `cv_implemerntation` with no arguments to return the current back end.
+You can also call `cv_implementation` with no arguments to return the current back end: in the attribute case, this is the thing with the attribute, not the function (so `cv_implementation(cv_implementation())` does nothing if an implementation is set, for instance).